DKFN/Swirl-graphql-back/README.md

 # Overview

 This project was made for EPITA front-end association.
-It is a simple GraphQL (Well.. at least in later revisions it will be) backend server who proxies the BetaSeries API in order to query this API with the GraphQL language.
+It is a simple GraphQL backend server who proxies the BetaSeries API in order to query this API with the GraphQL language.

 It is not mandatory to clone and run this project !
 You can do it if you wish so, however accessing the backend via